ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Simulant will be randomly assigned to a parent/guardian based on the below rules:

 - 78.5% will be assigned to a parent/guardian within their state.
-The remainder will be assigned out of state source1_
+The remainder will be assigned out of state source1_.
+For early versions with only one state, the out of state parent/guardians can be ignored.
 - Match to a person 20 to 45 years older than the child
 - If child is not "Multiracial or Some Other Race", match parent's race.
 If child is "Multiracial or Some Other Race", then assign to a parent of any race
 - Assign to reference people source2_